brian-mcnamara/github-initializer/README.md

     }
 }
 ```
-which will return a JSON payload containing the id and a redirect URL.
+which will return a JSON payload containing the id and the redirect URL pointing to the GitHub aouth authentication endpoint.

-The Redirect will perform the GitHub oauth dance eventually redirecting the user back to this service
+The Redirect will perform a Oauth dance eventually redirecting the user back to this service
-where a confirmation will ask the user to agree to upload on their behalf.
+where a confirmation will require the user to agree to upload on their behalf.
 Upon confirmation, the service
 grabs an access token and proceeds to upload the keys.

 ## Endpoints